-- there is at least one loading adaptor wear gauge at the Inspection Location - the Inspection Technician has ready access the gauge.
-Assessors will check that access is likely to be able to be achieved easily to ensure the gauge is used when required that any difficulty in accessing would not discourage its use - manufacturer's instructions are available to the Inspection Technician - the gauge appears in good condition while its regular use, commensurate with the number of passes issued, remains apparent.
+- there is at least one loading adaptor wear gauge for liquid fuel tanks and at least one ACME loading adaptor wear gauge of each size (13/4, 21/4 and 31/4 inches) along with a hose unit with or without an inner package at the Inspection Location - the Inspection Technician has ready access to each gauge.
+Assessors will check that access is likely to be able to be achieved easily to ensure the gauge is used when required - that any difficulty in accessing would not discourage its use - manufacturer's instructions are available to the Inspection Technician - each gauge appears in good condition while its regular use, commensurate with the number of passes issued, remains apparent.
 Equipment is not in good condition if, in the opinion of the assessor, its condition could affect its use or efficacy.
-Assessors will photograph, where possible, any equipment not considered to be in good condition - if the Inspection Location has more than one gauge, they should be individually marked so they are distinguishable from each other.
-This can be achieved in a number of ways, for example by numbering, use of different coloured paint etc the manufacturer of the gauge and record it in the report
+Assessors will photograph, where possible, any equipment not considered to be in good condition

+- if the Inspection Location has more than one gauge of the same type, they should be individually marked so they are distinguishable from each other.
+This can be achieved in a number of ways, for example by numbering, use of different coloured paint etc - the manufacturer of the gauge and record it in the report